How a Will and a Trust Work Together

 A will may validly devise property to the trustee of a trust established or to be established during the testator's lifetime by the testator alone, by the testator and some other person or by some other person, including a funded or unfunded life insurance trust, even if the settlor has reserved any or all rights of ownership of the insurance contracts.

-What Happens If the Trust Changes or Disappears
+What Happens If the Trust Changes

 One practical concern people raise: what if the trust is amended after the will is signed?
 Arizona addresses that directly.
-The devise remains valid even if the trust was amended after the will's execution or after the testator's death.
-The assets become part of the trust and follow its current terms, not the version that existed when the will was written.
+The devise remains valid even if the trust document was amended after the will's execution or after death.

 Unless the testator's will provides otherwise, a revocation or termination of the trust before the testator's death causes the devise to lapse.

 A.R.S. § 14-2511(C)If the trust is revoked or terminated before death, the gift in the will fails.
-The assets would then pass through the residuary clause of the will or, if none exists, through intestate succession.
+The assets would then pass through the residuary clause of the will.
+If none exists, they pass through intestate succession.
 This is why keeping your estate plan documents coordinated matters.
-A pour-over will only works if there is a trust to pour into.